StressTestor/pr-prism/README.md

 triage tool for repos drowning in PRs. finds dupes, ranks quality, checks if PRs actually align with where your project is headed.

-built this because i was staring at 3000+ open PRs on a repo and losing my mind trying to figure out which ones were duplicates of each other. turns out like 40% of them were.
+built this because i saw someone was staring at 3000+ open PRs on a repo and losing their mind trying to figure out which ones were duplicates of each other. turns out like 40% of them were.

 ## what it does